omerbensaadon/user-manual/README.md

 ### (COA 12/8/21) I am currently trying to improve and would appreciate feedback on...
 * ✍️ My long-form writing ability, striking a balance between conciseness and accuracy
 * My ability to delegate work effectively (I tend to take on too much)
-* 🧮 Being able to effectively digest product data and communicate insights to the team
+* 🧮 Knowing when to leverage product data and communicate insights to the team
 * 👂 Active listening and becoming an empathetic leader
 * 🤠 I am trying to grow into a people manager, so any feedback related to that would be awesome.